exercism/v3/languages/csharp/exercises/concept/classes/.docs/instructions.md

 If the battery is at 0%, you can't drive the car anymore and the battery display will show `"Battery empty"`.

-You have six tasks, each of which will work with remote controller car instances.
+You have six tasks, each of which will work with remote controlled car instances.

-### 1. Buy a brand-new remote controller car
+### 1. Buy a brand-new remote controlled car

 Implement the (_static_) `RemoteControlCar.Buy()` method to return a brand-new remote controlled car instance: